They are manipulating you

 “Gavin Newsome would like to model the rest of the country after his beautiful and wonderful cities.
 Who needs police departments anyway?”

-“This must be a proud moment for the California governor who wants to run for president.
+“This must be a proud moment for CA governor who wants to run for president.
 This is exactly what he would do to all Americans and what he would do to the country.”

-“Didn’t know anybody actually goes to California anymore.
+“Didn’t know anybody actually goes to CA anymore.
 They would be safer in Afghanistan.”

 Fox News perpetrated propaganda about Democrat California that misled their readers and created anger and hate.
 The real truth is buried in the article.